Features are fate: a theory of transfer learning in high-dimensional regression: Deep linear networks: an exactly solvable model

 which is plotted in Fig. \ref{fig:linear_transfer}(a).
 From (\ref{linear_transferability}) we can identify the regions of negative transfer for this model, which are shaded in red in Fig. \ref{fig:linear_transfer}(b).
 In the underparameterized regime ($\gamma > 1$), there is negative transfer for all $\gamma - 1 > \frac{\sigma^2}{\sin^2\theta}$.
-In words, at fixed $\gamma$ and $\sigma$, i.e., fixing the number of data points and label noise, as the norm of the out-of-subspace component increases, transfer efficiency degrades.
+In words, at fixed $\gamma$ and $\sigma$, i.e., fixing the number of data points and label noise, transfer efficiency degrades as the norm of the out-of-subspace component increases.